 This paper explains the tools we use in dealing with integrity, definitions, roles and responsibilities of all parties along with the matrix of integrity interventions.
 Please download and save this document for future reference.
 Click here

 All students sign the 'I Agree' page during course registration in which the student agrees to abide by the policies and procedures of FLVS.
 Included in FLVS policies is the administration of proctored exams.
 Proctored exams can be requested by FLVS at any time and for any reason in an effort to ensure academic integrity.
 It is the student’s responsibility to work cooperatively with FLVS faculty to schedule and take the exam.
-When taking the exam to assess a student’s integrity, the exam must be passed with at least a 59.5%.
+When taking the exam to assess a student’s integrity, the exam must be passed with at least a 59.5% on the first attempt for a student to be eligible for course credit.
 FLVS may institute a program to regularly administer proctored exams to randomly selected students.

 “I Agree” Statement